JbRemy/Reinforcement_Toys/README.md

 ##  Description

-Each notebook presents some teoritical concepts and a new application.
+Each notebook presents some theoritical concepts and a new application.
 Here we describe the notebooks in the order they are meant to be read.

-### `IntroGridWorld`
+### `IntroGridWorld.ipynb`

-This notebook proposes a theoritical introducation to _Q-Learning_, a short presentation of the classes I implemented to make the experimentationo seamless to the reader and application of the basic _Q-Learning_ algorithm on *maze* problem.
+This notebook proposes a theoritical introduction to _Q-Learning_, a short presentation of the classes I implemented to make the experimentations seamless to the reader and application of the basic _Q-Learning_ algorithm on a *maze* problem.

-### `CartPole`
+### `CartPole.ipynb`

 This notebook introduces the discretization of the _Q-table_ and demonstrates the importance of the hyper-parameters.
 The problem is applied to the `CartPole-v1` environment of the [Gym AI](https://gym.openai.com) library.

+### `LunarLander.ipynb`

+Presentation and implementation of _Deep-Q-learning_.
+The algorithm is applied to the `LunarLander-v2` environment of [Gym AI](https://gym.openai.com).

 ## TODO